Radiation Forces and Torques on Janus Cylinders: Results and discussion

-These observations demonstrate that for dielectric Janus cylinders, resonance can occur at specific orientation angles or dielectric constant ratios while holding other parameters fixed, resulting in amplified scattered fields and increased radiation forces and torque.

-The large differences in the forces and torque cannot always be attributed to resonance; they may also arise from the distribution of the scattered field around the Janus cylinder, as illustrated in Appendix \ref{appendix b} for the metallo-dielectric case.
+These observations demonstrate that resonance can be triggered by varying either the interface orientation or the dielectric contrast, resulting in amplified scattered fields and increased radiation forces and torque.
+However, large differences in force and torque cannot always be attributed to resonance alone; they may also arise from changes in the distribution of the scattered field around the Janus cylinder, as illustrated in Appendix~\ref{appendix b} for the metallo-dielectric case.